80masters/Github-Tutorial-for-Linguists/tutorial index.md

 * insert diagrams \(in the form of pictures\)
 * creating pdfs from markdown files

 > If you want funky formatting and alignments, you will need to explore html coding, although do not be dismayed as it can be learned very quickly.
 If you want some text in bold, guess what you do in html?
 First, you tell it where the bold begins and where the bold ends and that is it!
-So <bold>Something important</bold> becomes
+So \<b\>Something important\<\/b\> becomes

-<bold>Something important</bold>
+<p><b>Something important</b></p>

 <p><a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.</p>